Research & Innovation

 Thinking through making

-Our research ambitions are supported through the Research Engagement and Impact Strategy 2018-2023, whose principle objectives are to:
+Arts University Plymouth’s research, innovation and knowledge exchange ambitions are supported through our Research Engagement and Impact Strategy 2018-2023, and the Knowledge Exchange Action Plan whose principle objectives are:

 - develop distinctive research in creative learning and practice;